ProgSomel/prime-property/README.md

 ## Showing User Image to the Navbar:
 -After the successful login, user can see their image in the navbar and if the hover to the image , the can see their name also

-# 2. Add at least 5 Project features 🔥
+# 2. NPM Packages Used 🔥

 -AOS Package
 -Animate.css